yshenfab/StudyNotes/README.md

 ## Notice

-I have been using Emacs org-mode to take notes for years, many markdown files are converted from org files.
-So, there might be formatting issues.
+I have been using Emacs org-mode to take notes for years, many markdown files are converted from `.org` files, so there might be formatting issues.

 If you like this project, welcome to buy me a coffee.